DataDog/integrations-core/redisdb/README.md

 ## Development

-Please refer to the [main documentation][7] for more details about how to test and develop Agent based integrations.
+See the [main documentation][7] for more details about how to test and develop Agent based integrations.

 ### Testing Guidelines